sgizm/SousChefSusana/Documents/Commands.md

 I don't like this dish / recipe.
 Suggest another.
 Give me three options.
+I don't like this suggestion / option / recipe.
 Which one has least calories?
 Should I cook Thai or Greek?
 Shoud I go to the restaurant or cook?